choco-cupcake/GoodBoi/README.md

 Since custom detectors development is incremental to filter out false positives while conducting manual inspection on hits, this module allows for the argument flag "--refilter DETECTOR_NAME", to only re-analyze hits previously detected by the provided custom detector.

 ### Analysis Results UI
-Still using raw queries while collecting requirements before building
+WIP on another repo

 ## Custom Detectors
-Custom detectors developed to run on GoodBoi.
+The use case is not auditing but broad on-chain search, so the detectors are optimized for precision rather than recall.
 Ideally tens of them should be constantly running as their hit rate is low by design.
 The list will be updated as new detectors get developed, and ideas are more than welcome.

 Source codes can be found in the folder /custom_detectors